AgilionApps/relax/README.md

   end

   # Our "Resource" similar to a controller, is just different DSL on a Plug.Router.
-  # By including Relax.Resource we define matches for
+  # By including Relax.Resource we define matches for:
   # * GET /:id
-  # * GET /:comma,:seperated,:ids
   # * GET /
   # * POST /
   # * PUT(or PATCH) /:id